 We see intercultural and inclusive living and learning in early education as the only way to reduce social discrimination and provide greater educational justice, so all children can fully participate in society.
 We therefore welcome a diverse, eclectic mix of children from different backgrounds, with different skills and resources, with different cultures, languages and religions.
 We want to live in a diverse community together and learn from each other.
 We do not believe in a culture of adaptation, but one in which we grow together.
+This means that we recognise and accept every child in their individuality and create the conditions for all children to be able to participate in our educational processes without barriers.

-4. Other Aspects of our Work
+4. Other aspects of our work